 By examining its robustness, it was revealed that my model will always simulate a small distribution of outcomes for different combinations of parameters.
 This is significant as it illustrates that my model can emulate a steady stable state of the canonical pathway that is necessary for it to resist small environmental fluctuations in Shh that could otherwise impede on its function in neurons (Barkai and Leibler, 1997).
 Additionally, alongside this discovery, it was unexpectedly revealed that the concentrations of SuFu(P)-Gli2/3, SuFu(P)-Gli2/3-Kif7, SuFu(P)-Gli2/3-Kif7(P) and Gli2/3(P) remained at 0 nM, whilst the concentrations for all other biochemical species changed.
 This is most likely the result of how these biochemical species were modelled into their respective reactions, which caused them to be highly sensitive to the combination of both realistic and literature values.
 Whilst this highlights a limitation of my model in that it does not display realistic values for these biochemical species, it is interesting in that it is those that emulate the SuFu-Gli complex and its downstream reactants.
 The reason for this is that it adds to the prevailing idea that the SuFu-Gli complex acts as a point that dictates whether the following cascade of reactions either activates or suppresses the Shh target genes and thus its activity needs to be highly regulated (Patel et al., 2017).

 After examining whether the biochemical reactions of my model differ in response to the presence or absence of Shh, it was revealed that there is a significant difference in its two states of reactions.
 This is important as it validates that my model is a robust switch that effectively replicates the intracellular biochemical reactions of the canonical Shh pathway with no overlap between them.
-As of yet, only Lai et al. (2004) have generated a robust switch of this pathway, although this focusses only on gene expression, signifying that this model is unique in its potential application to future research.
+To date, only Lai et al. (2004) have generated a robust switch of this pathway, although this focusses only on gene expression, signifying that this model is unique in its potential application to future research.

 Further Improving the Model